-Once teams have been selected at the conclusion of tryouts, they will be announced on the WBA website and social media.
-It may take up to a week for these announcements.
+After the conclusion of tryouts, team selections will be announced on the WBA website and social media, this process may take up to a week.

 Following the team announcements, the appointed team coach will email selected athletes with further information and ask players to confirm acceptance of their position in the team.